CS3450-Group9/Dans-AutoBarn/README.md

 All other branches should have dev as the source and will require a pull request to merge to dev.
 All branches will be made through Jira and associated with a ticket, format should be as follows "G9-'ticket number'-'ticket title'".
 When setup, a pull request will need a functioning build from Jenkins to merge.
+**documentation**
+The documentation branch is used to update sprint retrospectives and standup meeting documentation
 ## Tool Stack
 The tool stack will use Django for the backend
 The Database will be the default Django SQLite Database